 The District and the Developer entered into that certain Facilities Acquisition Agreement dated October 2, 2015, as amended by that certain First Amendment to Facilities Acquisition Agreement dated October 4, 2016 (collectively, the "FAA").
-Pursuant to the FAA, the Developer agrees to make advances, not to exceed \$8,000,000 to the District for the purpose of funding organization expenses and the acquisition of those public improvements constructed by the Developer.
-The District agrees to repay these advances, together with accrued interest at a rate of eight percent (8%) per annum.
+Pursuant to the FAA, the Developer agreed to make advances, not to exceed \$8,000,000 to the District for the purpose of funding organization expenses and the acquisition of those public improvements constructed by the Developer.
+The District agreed to repay these advances, together with accrued interest at a rate of eight percent (8%) per annum.
 The FAA does not constitute debt, but is an annual appropriations agreement intended to be repaid through a future bond issuance.
-At December 31, 2019 the balance due under the FAA was \$2,105,636.
+At December 31, 2020 the balance due under the FAA was \$2,807,335 including accrued interest of \$701,699.